Apparent $w<-1$ and a Lower $S_8$ from Dark Axion and Dark Baryons Interactions: Dark QCD Axion Model

 \subsection{Some remarks}

 We close this section with a few comments.

 A first remark pertains to the chiral symmetry breaking phase transition, when dark quarks confine to form dark pions and baryons.
-As in QCD, this occurs at the scale~$\Lambda^3_{\rm dark\, QCD}\sim \langle \bar{q}q \rangle_{\rm vac}$.
-From the GOR relation~\eqref{GOR}, for sufficiently light quarks~($m_{u,d} \ll \Lambda_{\rm dark\, QCD}$) this occurs well before the onset of cosmic acceleration, perhaps even before matter-radiation equality.
-Although this could have interesting cosmological implications, we will ignore the phase transition in studying the late-time dynamics.
+As in QCD, this occurs at the scale~$\Lambda^3_{\rm dQCD}\sim \langle \bar{q}q \rangle_{\rm vac}$.
+Since~$m_{u,d} \ll \Lambda_{\rm dQCD}$, the GOR relation~\eqref{GOR} combined with~\eqref{mpifpi bound} implies~$\Lambda_{\rm dQCD} \gg {\rm eV}$, such that the phase transition occurs well before matter-radiation equality.\footnote{If baryons are fermions (with 3 colors), then the Tremaine-Gunn bound~\cite{Tremaine:1979we} requires~$m_0 \sim \Lambda_{\rm dQCD} \gtrsim 10^2\,{\rm eV}$, which is easily satisfied for sufficiently light quarks.
+This bound is evaded entirely if baryons are scalars (with 2 colors).} Although this could have interesting cosmological implications, we will ignore the phase transition in studying the late-time dynamics.
+Since~$f_\pi \sim \Lambda_{\rm dQCD}\gg {\rm eV}$, it follows from~\eqref{mpifpi bound} that our dark pions are ultra-light, and thus dark baryons must comprise all of the DM.
+For dark baryons, the main constraint is the cosmological stability bound,~$m_0\sim \Lambda_{\rm dQCD} \lesssim 10^8\,{\rm GeV}$~\cite{Garani:2021zrr}.
+Ultra-light pions must satisfy the CMB bound on~$\Delta N_{\rm eff}$ (see Eq.~(6) of~\cite{Garani:2021zrr}), which is easily satisfied with small or even moderate ratio~$\xi$ of DM to SM temperatures at the phase transition~\cite{Garani:2021zrr}.

 It is well known that, to act as DE, either the axion must be placed initially near the maximum of its potential~($\phi = \pi f$), which amounts to a tuning of initial conditions; or~$f$ must take on super-Planckian values~\cite{Freese:1990rb,Frieman:1995pm}, which is believed to be impossible in consistent theories of quantum gravity~\cite{Banks:2003sx,Arkani-Hamed:2006emk}.
 In our case, the axion naturally finds itself near~$\pi f$ by the onset of cosmic acceleration, since the density-dependent term~$U(\phi)$, which dominates until then, is minimized there.